koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/behavior/dynamic-data.md

 ---
 title: Dynamic data
-description: Populating a select's items from an expression or from an HTTP API with layout.getItems
+description: Populating a select's items with layout.getItems and computing default values with layout.getDefaultData
 nav:
   order: 5
 ---